joeltmiller/SQL-Passport-Guide/README.md

       var localStrategy = require('passport-local').Strategy;

-We need to initialize passport:
+We need to initialize passport (this should be below the session statement above):

       app.use(passport.initialize());
       app.use(passport.session());